 Many people are not familiar with XR (Extended Reality) the way they are with AR (Augmented Reality) and VR (Virtual Reality).
-As far back as 2010, Palmer Luckey created the first VR headset prototype, a development that kick-started the excitement around this technology.
+As far back as 2010, Palmer Luckey created the first VR headset prototype.
+This development kick-started the excitement around this technology.
 Several thoughts and perceptions about XR are floating around given its recent emergence; thus, let us know what XR is and what it isn’t.

-Before the buzz around VR, the innovation had never really taken shape even though it’s been around as far back as the 1950s.
+Before the buzz around VR, innovation had never really taken shape, even though it’s been around as far back as the 1950s.
 AR has been in the offing for several decades as well.
-But today, a good number of big tech names such as Google, Sony, Facebook, HTC, and numerous others have embraced these technologies.
-GMetri is making its mark in the integration of AR and VR innovations in different sectors by providing excellent solutions with a competitive edge.
+But today, many big tech names such as Google, Sony, Facebook, HTC, and numerous others have embraced these technologies.
+GMetri is making its mark in integrating AR and VR innovations in different sectors by providing excellent solutions with a competitive edge.

-VR refers to the use of computer technology to create a simulated three-dimensional environment that reflects some form of reality through electronic devices.
-The common device used to create VR is a particular goggle that comes with a screen fitted with special sensors.
+VR refers to computer technology to create a simulated three-dimensional environment that reflects some form of reality through electronic devices.
+The standard instrument used to create VR is a particular goggle with a screen fitted with special sensors.
 These goggles are sometimes referred to as Head-mounted Devices (HDM).
 This is different from the traditional user interface because it situates the user right within the experience.

-One can therefore refer to the use of VR as experiential without having to leave the reality.
-The interesting thing about VR is that all the senses including touch, vision, hearing, smell, and taste can be simulated.
-VR is already being used in the following industries tourism, healthcare, gambling, learning and development, entertainment, real estate, and architecture to mention a few.
+Therefore, one can refer to the use of VR as experiential without having to leave reality.
+The exciting thing about VR is that all the human senses, such as touch, vision, hearing, smell, and taste, can be simulated.
+VR is already being used in almost all industries: tourism, healthcare, gambling, learning and development, entertainment, real estate, and architecture, to mention a few.

-AR has similarities with VR but not the same thing.
-Unlike VR, the reality is not recreated.
-On the contrary, AR enhances parts of a user’s experience using technology.
-In other words, AR is a combination of virtual and real life.
+AR has similarities with VR, but it isn’t the same thing.
+Unlike VR, reality does not conjure up.
+On the contrary, AR enhances parts of a user’s experience using technology and combines virtual and real life.

 With MR, you have one leg in the real world and the other in the virtual world.
-Through sensing and imaging technologies, a user moves parts of their bodies to interact with items in the virtual world.
+Through sensing and imaging technologies, users move parts of their bodies to interact with items in the virtual world.
 This technology is one of the proofs that a fusion of computers and humans for the desired solution is no longer in the distant future.
-MR is therefore a lot more interactive than VR and AR.
+MR is, therefore, a lot more interactive than VR and AR.

 One good illustration for MR is Microsoft’s Hololens, a holographic computer device that projects holograms.
-The holograms projected can be interacted with and manipulated as if they are in one’s physical environs.
-MR technology has already been used in the military, education, retail, gaming, healthcare, and so on.
+The holograms projected can be interacted with and manipulated as if they are in one’s physical environment.
+MR technology has already been used in the military, education, retail, gaming, healthcare, etc.